scharlau/story_generator_p/README.md

 ## First, create the app basics
 When working with python apps you should use a virtual environment so that your applications are self-contained and you can change the version of python and associated libraries as required.
 We'll use https://github.com/pyenv/pyenv in this example.

-Create a new project folder called 'story_generator' and then cd into the folder via the terminal and execute these commands:
+Create a new project folder called 'story_generator' and then cd into the folder via the terminal and execute these commands to set up our virtual environment:

         pyenv local 3.7.0 # this sets the local version of python to 3.7.0 python3 -m venv .venv # this creates the virtual environment for you